Neural network based time-resolved state tomography of superconducting qubits

-The results of the FNN Discriminator exhibit waveforms with trapezoid shapes, distinguishing them from the curves of the raw readout and TRMNN.
-This phenomenon, as explained in Sect.~\ref{sec:The-time-resolved-modified}, stems from errors introduced by the softmax function in the output layer.
-The softmax function tends to categorize superposition states around the ground and excited states as purely ground or excited states.
-This characteristic is also evident from the increased variance in the FNN Discriminator curve around the purely ground and excited states.
+In Figs.~\ref{low_SNR} and ~\ref{high_SNR}, the results of the FNN Discriminator exhibit oscillations in trapezoid shapes, distinguishing them from the raw readout and TRMNN cases.
+This phenomenon arises from errors introduced by the softmax function in the output layer of the network.
+The softmax function tends to misclassify superposition states around the ground and excited states as purely ground or excited states, leading to enlargement around the peak and bottom of the curve.
+This misclassification is also evident in the increased variance in the FNN Discriminator curve around the region of the ground and excited states.

-The raw readout and TRMNN display similar waveforms of Rabi oscillations in both low and high SNR scenarios, making it challenging to directly evaluate their performance based on the shapes of their curves.
-However, concerning state variances, TRMNN shows a 48\% and 49\% reduction from the raw readout in the low and high SNR scenarios, respectively.
-This observation supports the idea that neural network-based approaches mitigate the noise effect by distilling features of differences in different state waveforms.
-This advantage also suggests that the improvement in assignment fidelity actually stems from the reduction in readout variances.
+The raw readout and TRMNN display similar results of Rabi oscillations in both low and high SNR scenarios, making it challenging for a direct evaluation based on the shapes of curves.
+However, concerning the state variances, TRMNN shows a 48\% reduction from the raw readout (1 to 0.52 and 0.15 to 0.078 a.u.) in the low and high SNR scenarios.
+The reduction in variance suggests that neural network-based approaches effectively reduce the impact of noise, aligning with the observed enhancement in assignment fidelity.

-The ideal Rabi oscillation exhibits a sine wave pattern, characterized by a decaying envelope due to decoherence effects.
-Another evaluation approach for the Rabi oscillation measurement involves fitting a sine function to the output curve and assessing the fitness.
-This process serves as a measure of the accuracy of the methods in readout of Rabi oscillations, thereby evaluating the accuracy of qubit state readout.
-As a result, we introduce a Rabi fidelity denoted as $F_{R}$, derived from the calculation of the coefficient of determination applied to the sine function fit as
+Another evaluation for the Rabi oscillation measurement involves fitting a sine function to the output curve and assessing the fitness since ideal Rabi oscillations have a sine wave pattern with a decaying envelope due to decoherence effects.
+Therefore, the fitness of a sine function within a short time period can evaluate the accuracy of the readout of Rabi oscillations, where the decoherence effect is not obvious.
+Here a Rabi fidelity is defined as $F_{R}$, derived from the calculation of the coefficient of determination~\cite{Barrett} applied to the sine function fit as

 where $y_{i}$ represents the measured value, $f_{i}$ is the value from the fit at each sampling point, respectively, and $\bar{y}$ is the average value of the measured curve.
 When the measured curve perfectly aligns with the sine function fit, the value of $F_{R}$ equals unity.